Here are five dental treatments that most patients aren’t aware of but are common in dental offices, especially for older patients.

 This procedure can rebuild some of the width and height of the alveolar bone loss due to tooth extraction.
 Moreover, a cortical block graft is made by connecting a solid piece of bone to the defective area and fastening it with fixation screws while it conforms to the position over a few months.

-The upper back teeth’ roots usually extend into a hollow chamber within the cheekbones known as the maxillary sinus.
+The maxillary sinus is a hollow space in the cheekbones where the roots of the upper back teeth often extend.
 A bone may reabsorb from the sinus floor and the other tooth socket’s walls when any of those teeth are lost.
 This can typically regenerate via a sinus lift or sinus elevation.

 #3 Space Maintainers

-Space maintainers are necessary when the baby molar teeth are missing or are lost prematurely due to unfixable cavities.
-The primary purpose of space maintainers is to inhibit the movement of the first molars and the loss of space for permanent canines and bicuspids.
+Space maintainers are necessary when the developing molar teeth are missing or lose their permanent position too soon owing to unrepairable cavities.
+The main goal of space maintainers is to prevent first molar displacement and the loss of room for permanent canines and bicuspids.

-The permanent first molars can move forward if they aren’t held in correct alignment.
-Thus, they may impede the bicuspid teeth from shifting into the mouth in their proper position.
-The first bicuspids can move forward and restrict the typical path of movement of the permanent canines into the mouth.
+They can move forward if the permanent first molars are not kept in proper alignment.
+As a result, they may prevent the bicuspid teeth from moving into their correct position in the mouth.
+The first bicuspids can move forward and obstruct the normal movement path of the permanent canines into the mouth.
 A space maintainer is unnecessary if any of the anterior or first six baby teeth in either jaw are prematurely missing.

-Fixed-in-place space maintainers are the most common type.
-These consist of a distal shoe, band and loop, Trans-Palatal Arch, and the lingual holding arch.
-Keep in mind that the selection depends on the number of missing teeth and their position within the dental arch.
+The most common type is fixed-in-place space maintainers.
+The Trans-Palatal Arch, the Lingual Holding Arch, the Distal Shoe, and the Band and Loop comprise these components.
+Remember that the selection depends on the number of missing teeth and their position within the dental arch.
 A dentist will fix these in place with the use of dental cement.
 Thus, a patient will not be able to remove them.

-Meanwhile, removable partial dentures as space maintainers are uncommon in kids.
+However, children rarely wear detachable partial dentures to retain space.
 However, it may be advisable if the child’s appearance has altered and there are many missing teeth.

 #4 Periodontal Stabilization Splints

-This dental treatment is useful for preserving teeth that have become loose due to the loss of supporting bone that surrounds them.
+Dental treatments that use splints help preserve teeth that have become loose due to the loss of supporting bone surrounding them.
 Typically, heavy bite stress aggravates the complication.
-The dentist can point out if the patient’s teeth are movable enough to require this type of technique.
+The dentist can determine if the patient’s teeth are movable enough to require this technique.

 #5 Periodontal Surgery

-Periodontal surgery is a dental treatment that treats disease related to the alveolar bone and gingiva.
+Periodontal surgery is a dental treatment that treats diseases related to the alveolar bone and gingiva.
 The periodontist removes tissue with disease and performs a regenerative treatment.

-Many are in awe when they discover how many dental procedures are truly out there.
-Just when you think nothing can be done about your oral health condition, well, something probably can.
-The number of dental procedures we have today allows for anybody to have a beautiful, healthy smile.
+Many are in awe when they discover how many dental procedures are out there.
+When you think there is nothing you can do to improve your oral health, something probably can.
+With the variety of dental procedures available today, anyone can have a beautiful, healthy smile.